vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 will be accurate.
 227\. gunataḥ prāmāṇyasyājuktateūd anabhjupagamãe; my understanding is that a statement has its validity by itself, and no secondary validity in the sense that its content must first be validated by some other means.
 The validity itself must be proved (namely by the character of the personal author or by its preterpersonal origin), but once proved, the statement itself is valid.
 228\.
 Vaisnava rite observed five times a day: pañcakáliké.
-229\. Šlokavärttika, 2.6 7 ab.
+229\. Šlokavārttika, 2.6 7 ab.
 230\. ib.
 2.67 cd.
 231\.
 not identified.
 232\. this speaks to 108, that the independent cognition cancels the dependent cognition, if there is conflict between them.
-Yamuna makes the point that this is not invariably true; that neither dependence nor independence is a cause of invalidation, sapeksanira peksatve is a dual and requires the correction of karanam into kärane, If my understanding of the text is correct.
+Yamuna makes the point that this is not invariably true; that neither dependence nor independence is a cause of invalidation, sapeksanira peksatve is a dual and requires the correction of karanam into kārane, If my understanding of the text is correct.
 233\. namely, because it requires another cognition in order to be denied.
 234\. namely, in the example of the burning lamp: is it the same flame that burns at six o'clock and at seven o'clock?
 We don't see the flame change or be succeeded by another flame.
 Only inference shows that since there is a different amount of oil in the lamp at different times, it is different oil that is burning as a flame, so that the flame is really different.
 The sense perception is of the varying amounts of oil.